Audio Bugs, Hidden Cameras, and GPS Devices: What’s Legal in Alabama?

 Alabama residents face a higher risk of having these devices used against them.
 Divorce, child custody matters, intimate partner violence, restraining orders, workers’ compensation claims, personal injury claims, and dangerous or jealous partners are some of the key reasons that hidden cameras, audio bugs, and GPS devices are used.
 They may also be used by someone who may be stalking you.

 What Should You Do If You Find a Hidden Device?

 If you find a hidden camera, audio bug, or GPS device, it’s important that you know what to do.
-Do not try to remove the device on your own, especially if it is a modern one.
-They can be extremely sensitive.
+Do not try to remove the device on your own.
+Especially if it is a modern one as they can be extremely sensitive.
 Improper handling could ruin the data or the device.
 That could make it practically impossible for you to find out who planted it.
 Instead, call Spy Catchers at 1-800-373-8726 to schedule a professional removal and a full sweep of your location.

 What Should You Do If You Think Someone Is Spying on You?

-As you’ve learned, Alabama is a one-party consent state and there are several elements that determine whether a device is being used illegally.
+As you’ve learned, Alabama is a one-party consent state.
+There are several elements that determine whether a device is being used illegally.
 Even if it’s not technically illegal, we know that you don’t want someone spying on you without your permission.
 If you think that someone is spying on you: